camwlsn/Individual-Exercise-499/README.md

-# Individual-Exercise-499

-# Liscence Plate Generating Program
+# Licence Plate Generating Program
-This program will enable a user to receive a randomized liscence plate.
+This program will enable a user to receive a randomized licence plate.

-The user can decide whether they would prefer a randomized 6 digit liscence plate of numbers or letters.
+For this feature the user will receive a licence plate containing 6 randomized numbers from 0-9.

-# Liscence plate number example:
+# Licence plate number example:
 557842

-# Liscence plate letter example:
-AHJKLA